Ister: Linear Transformer for Efficient Multivariate Time Series Forecasting: Methodology

-In this section, we present the overall architecture of the proposed \textit{Inverted Seasonal-Trend Decomposition Transformer (Ister)} (Figure \ref{fig:pipeline}).
-First, we describe the data preprocessing methods in Section \ref{sec:datapreprocess}.
-Then, we introduce Multi-Scale Inverted Embedding in Section \ref{sec:MSIE}, a channel-independent method for decomposing and embedding time series at multiple scales.
-Finally, we demonstrate the backbone of Ister (Section \ref{sec:DualTransformer}), the Dual Transformer, designed to model both inter-series dependencies and multi-periodicity.
+\textbf{Overview.} In this section, we present the overall architecture of the proposed Ister (Figure \ref{fig:model}).
+First, we describe the proposed Dot-attention Mechanism in Section 3.2.
+Then, we introduce backbone architecture and computational details of Ister in Section 3.3.
+The overall pipeline of Ister is shown in Algorithm~\ref{alg:Ister}.